-It orginated from the Reboot & Reuse project, an art-driven innovation research project by Bastiaan de Nennie and In4Art on rebooting function and form, while closing a material loop.
+It originated from the Reboot & Reuse project, an art-driven innovation research project by Bastiaan de Nennie and In4Art on rebooting function and form, while closing the material loop for PLA & PET plastic.

 As of 2021, Nov.
 1st, OurkilO is registered as an own company and officially the first spin-off of In4Art.